BurnyMack/SecurityScripts/ThreatAI/README.md

 # Purpose

-To provide cybersecurity teams the ability to create possible detections in the gaps of their security tool suite that are not able to be integrated, connecting these ecosystems and providing a threat intelligence capability to security systems that hold bast amounts of valuable datapoints that are unused.
+To provide cybersecurity teams the ability to create possible detections in the gaps of their security tool suite that are not able to be integrated, connecting these ecosystems and providing a threat intelligence capability to security systems that hold vast amounts of valuable datapoints that are unused.

 ## Components